 - 1 cup raw cashews soaked overnight – see notes below

-- 1 cup non-dairy milk we use rice milk
+- 1 cup non-dairy milk we use rice milk, almond or cashew based milk

 - 1 large potato cut into large pieces and boiled until tender